FlexMeasures/flexmeasures/documentation/configuration.rst

 Added functionality in plugins needs to be based on Flask Blueprints.
 See :ref:`plugins` for more information and examples.

 Default: ``[]``

+.. note:: This setting is also recognized as environment variable.

 FLEXMEASURES_DB_BACKUP_PATH